dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: Pareto diagrams, a form of histograms, are organized by the frequency of occurrence and categorize results based on the type or cause of defects.
 They are instrumental in identifying which issues cause the most defects, guiding the project team to prioritize corrective actions for the most significant problems first.
 This approach aligns with Pareto’s Law, suggesting that a small number of causes typically result in the majority of defects, known as the "80/20 rule" or Pareto principle.

 Question: Which statement is NOT true about the Product Portfolio Matrix?
 A: It's known as a growth-share matrix.
+It's a tool used for market analysis and strategic management.
 B: It assesses the business value of a product by analyzing performance data before and after a release.
 C: It's a market analysis quadrant diagram.
+It classifies products or product lines into four categories.
 D: It's used for qualitative analysis of products or product lines.
 Answer: B
 Explanation: The Product Portfolio Matrix, also referred to as the growth-share matrix, is a tool used for market analysis and strategic management.
 It classifies products or product lines into a quadrant diagram to facilitate qualitative analysis.
 However, it does not specifically assess the business value of a product by comparing performance data before and after a release, which is the incorrect statement about the matrix.

 Question: If you discover that the solution does not meet the requirements during testing, what should be your course of action?
 A: Direct the solution team to rebuild the solution.
+Inform the sponsor that the solution deviates from what was expected.
 B: Inform the sponsor that the solution deviates from what was expected.
+Log the issues in the defect tracking system.
 C: Discuss with the solution team to understand why the requirements were not followed.
 D: Log the issues in the defect tracking system.
+Direct the solution team to rebuild the solution.
 Answer: C
 Explanation: As a business analyst, the appropriate response to finding that the solution doesn't meet requirements is to first engage in a discussion with the solution team to understand why the requirements were not adhered to.
 This approach allows for clarifying any misunderstandings and identifying any deviations from the original requirements.
 The business analyst's role is to facilitate understanding and alignment between the project requirements and the solution team's output, rather than directly instructing the team or reporting to the sponsor.